-If you hadn't already heard, the upcoming 0.14.0 update for Cosmoteer will have a ton of new modding improvements that, unfortunately, will also break almost all existing mods.
+If you hadn't already heard, the 0.14.0 update for Cosmoteer has a ton of new modding improvements that, unfortunately, will also break almost all existing mods.
 For the larger mods, updating them by hand to work with 0.14.0 will be a lot of work, a problem to which I am very sympathetic and which could potentially even cause some popular mods to never be updated -- not good!

 All these awesome mods, and the Cosmoteer modding community itself, are very important to me.
 And so I've come up with a solution that I hope will make upgrading mods for 0.14.0 much easier: The Cosmoteer Mod Upgrader.
 This is a little program that you can download and run and it will try its best to upgrade a mod from 0.13.9 to 0.14.0.
 It's not perfect -- there are some situations in which it won't be able to upgrade something, will produce the wrong result, or perhaps even crash -- but for most mods I think it should do about 95% of the work required to upgrade a mod for 0.14.0.